New York City Permanent Makeup Studio and Training

-A difference between the two is microblading uses pigment and tattooing uses ink.
+A difference between the two is permanent makeup uses pigment and tattooing uses ink.
 Ink has a base color of blue and green, so over the course of many years, the color will fade to blue and green.
 Pigment will fade to a lighter version of the original color.

-Prior to beginning the procedure I go over paperwork and the design of your brows.
+Prior to beginning the procedure we go over paperwork and the design of your brows.
 I will discuss pigment color and a great shape brow for your bone structure.
-I take into consideration your ideal brow and combine that concept with your bone structure.
+We take into consideration your ideal brow and combine that concept with your bone structure.
 The procedure won’t begin until the client and artist agree on the shape and design.

 Microblading lasts anywhere from 12-24 months.
 Ombré brows and combination brows lasts 12-36 months.
 To get more time out of your brows limit sun exposure and skin brightening face wash.
-I highly recommend yearly touch-ups to keep the color fresh.
+We highly recommend yearly touch-ups to keep the color fresh.

 Are touch-ups required?

-Absolutely!
-Microblading is a two-step process that requires one touch-up 4-6 weeks after the initial procedure.
+Typically microblading/ombré brows/combination brows are a two-step process that requires one touch-up 6-12 weeks after the initial procedure.
 For some women with very oily skin, a third touch-up is required.
 After that touch-ups for the brows and lips can be from 1-2 years.

 Microblading is for men and women of all ages who have thinning eyebrows.
 Microblading is also for anyone who wants to change their look with full natural looking brows.
 Imagine having the ability to go to the beach or pool and not have to worry about whether your eyebrows will be washed away with the current.

 Every person is different, and their skin is unique to who they are.
-The healing process can be different for everyone, but typically seven to ten days after your microblading appointment you will go through a light peeling phase.
-This peeling phase is similar to a peel after a sunburn, very light.
+The healing process can be different for everyone, but typically seven to ten days after your appointment you will go through a light peeling phase.
+This peeling phase is similar to a peel after a sunburn.
+The skin will shed and heal.